hse-project/hse-project.github.io/v3/docs/dev/concepts.md

 documented in the [API reference](../api/c/index.md).

-## Delete Semantics
+## Compaction

-Delete operations logically remove KV pairs from a KVS.
-However, HSE implements physical removal as a background operation, and hence capacity is not freed immediately.
+Delete operations (including prefix deletes) and put operations that update existing KV pairs result in obsolete KV pairs, referred to as garbage, that must be removed from a KVDB.
+This removal is done by a background process called compaction which runs automatically and attempts to keep the amount of garbage within a predefined range.

+The key points to keep in mind are:

+* Delete operations do not free storage capacity immediately.
+* Update operations temporarily consume storage capacity.